Reparametrization Invariance and Some of the Key Properties of Physical Systems: The Meaning of and the Role of the Hamiltonian Constraint

 The above considerations show that there is always a choice of parametrization that makes the Lagrangian constant.
 In particular, in the proper-length parametrization when using $dl=\phi(q)dq$ one can make $L=1$.
 Of course, there is also the question whether $\phi(q)$ is well behaved in order to establish good equivalence between the $l$ value and the $q$ coordinate of the trajectory of the process with $p=\phi(q)$.

-Since $p=\phi(q)$ should be related to the momentum of the system, then a process can be considered \textit{ classical with conserved linear momentum} if a value can be associated to the process and it is independent of the observational length scale $\Delta q$ via:
+Since $p=\phi(q)$ should be related to the momentum of the system, then a process can be considered classical with conserved linear momentum if a value can be associated to the process and it is independent of the observational length scale $\Delta q$ via the following expression:

+The simplest examples for such averaging with observational length scale are the density of a material, the large scale structure of the Universe, or the average speed of a city bus, or train, etc.

-In the center of mass of the system one can expect $p=0$ which will mean that there is no change in $l$ for the process.
-However, this may also happen due to quantum effects when quantum fluctuations are canceling out at a large enough scales.
-Furthermore, if one studies natural processes at shorter and shorter scales than one may encounter systems where the proper-length is poorly defined due to fluctuations of $\phi(q)$ and the above formula is not applicable because of limitations at very small scales. \textit{\bf The observation of such a length scale $\delta$ can signal the onset of quantum phenomenon. }
+If $p(\Delta q)=\phi(q)=\rm const$, then the coordinate $q$ is proportional to the proper length $l$.
+In particular, in the center of mass of a system one can expect $p=0$ which will mean that there is no change in $l$ for the process.
+However, this may also happen due to quantum effects when quantum fluctuations are canceling out beyond a large enough scale $\Delta$.
+Furthermore, if one studies natural processes at shorter and shorter scales than one may encounter systems where the proper-length is poorly defined due to fluctuations of $\phi(q)$ and the above formula is not applicable because of limitations at very small scales.
+The observation of such a length scale $\delta$ can signal the onset of quantum phenomenon.